-I’m curious about everything in the environment around me, so it should come as no surprise that I’m a geologist!
-I started out in mining geology at Lakehead University but ultimately I graduated from the University of Alberta and then went on to work in the oil and gas industry.
-Add a passion for computer programming and a M.Sc. in engineering hydrology from the University of British Columbia and you might call me the ultimate science nerd!
+I’m curious about everything in the environment around me, so it should come as no surprise that I became a geologist!
+I started in mining geology at Lakehead University but ultimately graduated from the University of Alberta and then went on to work in the petroleum industry.
+Add a passion for computer programming and an M.Sc. in engineering hydrology from the University of British Columbia, and you might call me the ultimate science nerd!

 Early on, I discovered the joy of teaching and technical writing.
-I’ve designed, written and taught courses for both colleges and private companies and presented award-winning technical papers.
-And in every classroom and conference hall, I met interesting people who made it all worth-while!
+I’ve designed, written, and taught courses for colleges and private companies, and presented at conferences and technical meetings.
+There have been many defining moments, and I’m especially proud of my award-winning technical presentation at SUGI Philadelphia.
+But it’s the interesting people I’ve met in every classroom and conference hall who made it all worthwhile!

-But I finally stepped away from the petroleum industry to fulfill a life-long dream of writing mysteries.
-And so Alex Graham, the intrepid mining geologist with a penchant for trouble, was born.
+After two decades, I stepped away from my career to fulfill a lifelong dream of writing mysteries.
+And Alex Graham, the intrepid mining geologist with a penchant for trouble, was born.

-Since the publication of Thirst, I’ve been privileged to meet many wonderful readers, librarians, booksellers and authors.
-It spurred me to step-up to the challenge to create a new Sisters in Crime chapter in Western Canada, and I’m proud to announce Sisters in Crime—Canada West is now open to members.
+Since the publication of Thirst and Blue Fire, I’ve been privileged to meet many wonderful readers, librarians, booksellers, and authors.
+It spurred me to embrace the challenge to work with a talented group of women to create a new Sisters in Crime chapter in Western Canada.
+I’m proud to have served as the organization’s founding president, and I’m thrilled to see Sisters in Crime—Canada West building into a strong writing community resource!

-I’m honoured to have be invited to sit on the Board of Directors for Crime Writers of Canada for 2018-19 and act as the regional representative for Ottawa and Eastern Ontario.
-I am also a member of the Writers Union of Canada and Sisters in Crime.
+I’m honoured to have served on the Board of Directors for Crime Writers of Canada (2018-19) and acted as their regional representative for Ottawa and Eastern Ontario.